 When I first started on freezer meals, I can tell you my husband wasn’t exactly “thrilled’ with the idea.
 I think many of us were traumatized in our youth by grey, lifeless casseroles burned with ice crystals.
 Freezer-to-crockpot meals just don’t seem so appealing when those are your memories.
 To get my picky guy on board, I knew we were one lifeless off-tasting meal away from giving up on the idea of freezer meals altogether.
-Freeze carefully.

 Be sure to wrap and seal freezer items very tightly.
 I like to really squeeze the air out of them, or even use a drinking straw to suck all the air out of the bag before I freeze it.
 If you aren’t using a freezer bag, wrap, wrap and then wrap again.

-To maximize your freezer space (and frankly, to keep things looking nice), freeze everything flat.
+To improve your freezer space (and frankly, to keep things looking nice), freeze everything flat.
 Lay your bags down on a cookie sheet and use cardboard to separate each bag.
 Once they’re frozen, they can be easily stacked upright.
 They’ll look much neater and your freezer will be much easier to navigate.